12 balls puzzle: You have 12 balls identical in looks with one fake

 How to improve this situation then?

 Apply the same technique of increasing symmetry in nature of balls in the two groups weighed simply by EXCHANGING 1 L ball with 1 R ball.

-Left pan: 2 L balls + 1 R ball—Right pan: 1 R ball + 1 L ball + 1 good ball.
+Left pan: 2 L balls + 1 R ball.
+Right pan: 1 R ball + 1 L ball + 1 good ball.

 Three possible outcomes, actions and conclusions for solving the puzzle are now easy to visualize,

 1.1 Left pan goes up: The fake ball is in the two suspected lighter L balls in left pan or the single suspected heavier R ball in right pan.
-You would now easily find the fake ball by using the method in solution for result 3.1.1.
+You will now easily find the fake ball by using the method in solution for result 3.1.1.

-1.2 Right pan goes up: The fake ball would either be the suspect lighter L ball in right pan or the suspect heavier R ball in the left pan.
+1.2 Right pan goes up: The fake ball will either be the suspect lighter L ball in right pan or the suspect heavier R ball in the left pan.
 Weigh any of these two remaining suspects against a good ball and you will know the answer.

 No need to elaborate any further.
 Right?

-For key breakthroughs you have used powerful general problem solving techniques as well.
+For key breakthroughs, you have used powerful general problem solving techniques as well.

 Actual solution using the techniques should take maximum of 30 minutes.